garlatti/garlatti.github.io/Projects/Small Boxes.md

 # Small Boxes

-Thees small boxes are designed for a very special goal: shooting competition.
+These small boxes are designed for a very special goal: shooting competition.

 Wood
 * Pine and beech